Nchrist89/In-Command/README.md

 * Using semantic HTML
 * Using descriptive alt attributes on images on the site.
 * Ensuring that there is sufficient colour contrast throughout the website.
-* Ensuring that menu items are accessible by marking the current page as active for screen readers.
+* Ensuring that answer correct and incorrect are visibly seen as feedback to the user.

 ## Technologies Used

 ### Languages Used

-HTML and CSS were used to create this website.
+* HTML and CSS were used to create this website.

+* Javascript for the game functionality and screen switching.
+All buttons are functional using Javascript.

 ### Frameworks, Libraries & Programs Used